New York’s finest delis have nothing on this flavor packed homemade Reuben sandwich.

 Arnold Reuben’s invention may have come first, but Reuben Kay’s sounds a lot more like the classic sandwich we make today, practically unaltered.
 According to Claiborne, Bernard Schimmel, chef at the Blackstone and son of the poker player, considered making the Reuben an art, and insisted it be served on pumpernickel, preferably sourdough.
 Sometimes he served it cold, otherwise it was served warm on the outside and cold on the inside.
 He laid the bread slices side by side and put the beef on one side, the cheese on the other.
 He mixed the kraut with Russian dressing, plopped it on one side or the other, buttered the outside of the bread, and heated it on the griddle.

 I have made one significant alteration to the traditional recipe.
 The original has Russian dressing which is ketchup and mayo mixed together.
 I have substituted tomato based BBQ sauce, Kansas City style, for the ketchup.
 You don’t have to ask why do you?
-Here's a video starting with how to make pastrami.

 Preparing corned beef for sandwiches or other dishes